 The old model used to be that we would exchange our time for money directly.
 One hour of your life was exchanged for ‘X’ amount of dollars.
 Or, even worse, you could be on a salary.

-The old model told us to put money into a retirement account and about 50 years we could retire with a small sum and use that money once we reach a certain age and hopefully we live that long to even see it.
+The old model told us to put money into a retirement account and after about 50 years we could retire with a small sum, and use that money once we reach a certain age and, hopefully, we live long enough to see it.

-The new model… This is where we create an equitable and scalable business where we do NOT directly exchange our time for money.
+The new model is where we create an equitable and scalable business where we do NOT directly exchange our time for money.

 In fact, we can even earn money while we sleep!

 You can continue to reinvest into yourself and your business and watch the income increase in direct proportion to the amount of hard work you put into it!

 It is NOT normal to work 40 – 80 hours per week!